Home

 Caribbean Food

-Of course it wouldn't be Caribbean Food without Seafood.
+Of course it wouldn't

-Sometimes all it takes is a walk down the beach to find a little restaurant with delicious, fresh seafood.
+Sometimes all it takes is a walk down the beach to find a little restaurant with delicious, fresh seafood!

-What I can tell you from my experience is that you do not need to worry.
-You'll notice the Spanish influence in Dominican Food but most of the time the menus are adapted to satisfy tourists from all over the world.
+So if you are wondering what kind of Dominican Republic Food you'll be eating when you go there, I can tell you from experience that you'll notice the Spanish influence in Dominican Food but most of the time the menus are adapted to satisfy tourists from all over the world.
+We have stayed in several all inclusive resorts in Punta Cana and one in Cabarete and the food was pretty similar in all the resorts.

-Rice and Chicken, Dominican Style
+Rice and chicken, Dominican Style Recipe

 I wanted to share this Caribbean Food recipe with you.
 My husband made this dish when we were in Cabarete in July of 2009.
-I think it's delicious!
-I hope you like it too.

 Yield: 6 portions